Ronald C. Kessler, PhD

 McNeil Family Professor of Health Care Policy, Department of Health Care Policy, Harvard Medical School

-Prevalence, severity, and comorbidity of twelve-month DSM-IV disorders in the National Comorbidity Survey Replication (NCS-R)
+Lifetime prevalence and age-of-onset distributions of DSM-IV disorders in the National Comorbidity Survey Replication (NCS-R)

-Authors: Kessler RC, Chiu WT, Demler O, et al.
+Authors: Kessler RC, Berglund PA, Demler O, et al.

 Archives of General Psychiatry